How Marriage Affects Car Insurance: Savings & When to Combine Policies

 When Separate Policies Make Sense

 Separate policies become the smarter choice when one spouse has a significantly worse driving record.
-If your partner has a recent DUI, multiple at-fault accidents, or serious violations like reckless driving, combining policies could substantially increase your premiums.
-According to current data, a DUI conviction on a joint policy can increase premiums by up to 74% or more — potentially pushing your annual full coverage costs from around $2,496 to over $5,287.
+If your partner has a recent DUI, multiple at-fault accidents, or serious violations, combining policies could substantially increase your premiums.
+According to 2026 data, a DUI can push full coverage costs to roughly $391/month on average — nearly double the ~$208/month clean-record baseline — with some insurers like GEICO surging to over $375/month post-DUI.

 In these situations, maintaining separate insurance protects the good driver from rate increases caused by the high-risk spouse.
 Each spouse retains control over their own rates and preserves the discounts they've earned individually.
-If you're navigating coverage decisions that involve violations, reviewing guidance on car insurance after a DUI can help you understand your options.
+If you're navigating coverage decisions that involve violations, reviewing guidance on factors that affect insurance rates can help you understand your options.

 High-Risk Spouse Warning

-If your spouse has a DUI or multiple serious violations, combining policies could increase your premium by 74% or more — potentially doubling your annual costs.
+If your spouse has a DUI or multiple serious violations, combining policies could nearly double or even triple your premiums.
 Always get quotes for both combined and separate scenarios before making a decision.

 Comparing Your Options